ethereum/eth-wiki/roadmap/istanbul.md

 2014 Introduces an extensible contract system to bring more data to smart contracts, including block hashes and chain identifiers, using the contract ABI encoding.
 Might be used with 1965 or 1959 to check the validity of the chain identifier for a block.

 #### **State rent cluster**
 State rent proposal is planned as a [gradual upgrade](https://medium.com/@akhounov/state-rent-changes-for-the-next-ethereum-hard-fork-f68a826558c5) over multiple hard forks.
+Proposals by Alexey Akhunov.

 Planned prototyping and implementation, in order of decreasing priority:
 - Change C: Net contract size accounting, [2027](https://eips.ethereum.org/EIPS/eip-2027).
 Also useful for snapshot sync and better pricing for SLOADs